 If you are assigned on-campus accommodations, the check-in date and move-in procedures will be included in the housing notification e-mail.
 You may also contact your assigned residence hall

 for additional details.
 Plan to arrive during regular business hours to complete the check-in process.

-You are responsible for making your housing payment directly to NUS.
-Payment for the entire term is due to NUS prior to arrival.
-Payments are only accepted in Singapore dollars.
-Rent can generally be paid with credit card or international bank draft.
-Cash is not accepted.
+Payment for the entire program is due about 1-2 months before the start of the program.
+You are responsible for making your housing payment directly to NUS with a credit card.
 Payment instructions and details will be included in the NUS housing allocation e-mail.

 Singapore is a culinary heaven and is considered the food capital of Asia.
-Tasty Chinese, Indian, Malay, Indonesian, and Western foods are sold from the many street stalls at reasonable prices.
+Tasty Chinese, Indian, Malay, Indonesian, and Western foods are sold from the many "hawker centers" (food stalls) at reasonable prices.
 Singapore is also home to many fine, expensive restaurants as well as many American fast-food restaurants.

 "Once you get used to the food, you’ll realize how delicious most of the food in Singapore actually is.
 I know I’m definitely gonna be missing this all when I go back home." - UCEAP Student

 You can prepare your own food in the housing kitchenettes.
 You can also eat in the numerous canteens on campus, where a few dollars will buy a hearty meal.
 All of the canteens and cafés operate on a self-serve system, so be sure you deposit your plates and cutlery after meals in the appropriate trolleys.

 "Even if you eat at a different place everyday, you still won’t be able to hit all the restaurants, not to mention all the stalls in the hawker centers." - UCEAP Student